-World Hope International is a faith-based relief and development organization that works to alleviate suffering and injustice through education, enterprise, and community health.
+World Hope International (WHI) is a Christian relief and development organization that works with vulnerable and exploited communities to alleviate poverty, suffering and worldwide injustices.

 World Hope International is classified as a 501(c)(3) organization.
 Click below to view our most recent independent audit and IRS Form 990.

 Please help us by making a commitment to individuals and communities we support in Africa.
 Your donation will provide:

 - $10 a mosquito net to help protect a child from malaria.

 - $25 a home-based care kit for a community health worker.